 The new Rose of Tralee Eileen Slattery from Clare says her success was revealed in a reading of tea leaves.

-Participating in a parade of flower decorated floats, Eileen has calmed down sufficiently to reflect upon her win.
+Participating in a parade of flower decorated floats, Eileen Slattery has time to reflect on her win.

 Now that I’ve had time to think about it all, I’m really beginning to realise what the competition means.

-Eileen, a hostess entertainer at Bunratty Castle sees her selection as an opportunity to fulfil an ambition to travel.
-Her main prize is a world trip and she also receives a cash prize of £100, clothes and a marble statuette created by the Kilkenny Design Centre.
+A hostess entertainer at Bunratty Castle she sees her selection as an opportunity to fulfil an ambition to travel.
+The main prize is a world trip and she also receives a cash prize of £100, clothes and a marble statuette created by the Kilkenny Design Centre.

-Unusual circumstances lead Eileen to enter the competition.
+Unusual circumstances lead Eileen Slattery to enter the competition.

 An RTÉ News report broadcast on 3 September 1968.
 The reporter is Kevin McDonald.